giakou4/Computer-Architecture/Lab2/README.md

 Noticeable improvement: None

 We could not take advantage of locality or bigger size of cache, because the miss-errors were fixed and CPI was already very low.
+The sall difference is due to the new l2_assoc, which saves us from some misses.

 #### [2.2.4] _specsjeng_ BENCHMARK'S CPI